DewaldWillemse/DewaldUserController/README.md

 As we know the passphrase is a set byte[32] and the iv is a set byte[16], so how this works, we have a key in our config file "appsettings.json" -> "PrimaryLinkSection", we collect this and all the epoc value to the start, we the for passphrase substring to 32 and for the iv substring to 16, so we only have one entry point for a secret value and the user or a person does not know what is looking at, the epoc value in the db is the dynamic missing part that only internal developers knows about.

 Have a look, do some research and enjoy.

+# Bonuses
+The candidate will succeed if the application works, to give you the proverbial browny points, get the application to deploy in IIS, better yet if you can Linux in Docker.
+The Api already has a certificate, we can see this all through the application, tip go have a look at the webapp/assets/services/rest.service.ts we have a isDevelopment key when set to true we can have this ready for development and debugging, if set to false it is ready for IIS, your docker is a bit more complicated or is it?
+With docker I will suggest to do a .net runtime env, nginx webservice and a Docker MSSQL, keep in mind here that the ConnectionString should then talk to the container name and not the ip address.
+Just some ideas.

+maybe to complicated give it a try.

+If you are good with debugging techniques and your are willing to try and not give up this should not be that difficult.